-The specific areas of work undertaken by the Audit Committee in 2022-2023 and up to the date of this approval of these Financial Statements are:
+The specific areas of work undertaken by the Audit Committee in 2023-2024 and up to the date of this approval of these Financial Statements are:

-- i) Internal Assurance Strategy and Plan - ii) Performance Indicators for Internal Audit - iii) Financial Statements Audit, including the regularity audit and Letters of Representation - iv) Review of progress made on the implementation of recommendations made by the Financial Statements Auditor - v) External Audit Findings Report - vi) Performance Indicators for External Audit and remuneration - vii) Regularity Audit Self-Assessment Questionnaire - viii) External Audit Plan for the year ended 31st July 2023, including remuneration. - ix) Risk Management the Committee receives regular risk management reports and noted progress against the risk management action plan.
+- i) Internal Assurance Strategy and Plan - ii) Internal Audit Reports (including Payroll, Procurement) - iii) Performance Indicators for Internal Audit and reappointment/remuneration - iv) Financial Statements Audit, including the regularity audit and Letters of Representation - v) Review of progress made on the implementation of recommendations made by the Financial Statements Auditor - vi) External Audit Findings Report - vii) Performance Indicators for External Audit and reappointment/remuneration - viii) Regularity Audit Self-Assessment Questionnaire and Letters of Representation - ix) External Audit Plan for the year ended 31st July 2024 - x) Risk Management the Committee receives regular risk management reports and noted progress against the risk management action plan.
 It also reviewed the Risk Register and considers that effective controls are in place.
-The Committee was also presented with and considered the Risk Register and Risk Assurance Map, the latter of which included risk assurance for other Corporation Committees. - x) Other Matters: Committee action points and rolling action plan, Annual Report of the Audit Committee, progress with internal and external audit recommendations, Audit Committee self-assessment and review of terms of reference, Freedom of Information, Data Protection and Privacy Policy, Anti-Bribery Policy, Anti-Fraud and Irregularity Policy, Financial Regulations, IT/ILT Strategy, Fraud.
+The Committee was also presented with and considered the Risk Register and Risk Assurance Map, the latter of which included risk assurance for other Corporation Committees. - xi) Policies/Other Documents: Risk Management Policy, Critical Incident Plan/scenarios and outcomes, Cyber Security Policy, Anti-Bribery Policy, Anti-Fraud and Irregularity Policy. - xii) Other Matters: Committee action points and rolling action plan, Annual Report of the Audit Committee, progress with internal and external audit recommendations, Fraud reports, Audit Committee self-assessment and review of terms of reference.